genjen123/Documentation/ManPage.md

 </dl>

 > Note: Other sections including OPTIONS, EXIT STATUS, RETURN VALUES, ENVIRONMENT, BUGS, FILES, AUTHOR, REPORTING BUGS, HISTORY, and COPYRIGHT may be present in the page as well depending on the command/function description.
 There is also the case where some of these sections may replace the standard sections.
 A good example is *syscall* where it has RETURN VALUE in place of EXAMPLE.

+### Execution:

+> ...

+**Examples:**

+### Navigating:

+> Knowing how to navigate through a page in the man page is especially important for saving time.
+Anyone who has seen a long man page will agree that this is crucial to stopping future headaches ʘ‿ʘ.

+Depending on what you are searching for, the man page can range from being short to bearable to ridiculously long.
+You can test the difference in length yourself to see how long a page can extend.

+Type this into your terminal for a short length man page:

+	$ man pwd

+Now, checkout the bearable-level length:

+	$ man man

+Finally, the ridiculously long page length:

+	$ man bash

+How long did it take you to scroll down to the bottom of the page in that last command?
+Surely it was very bash-specific ≖‿≖.
+As you can see, these man pages can become very long and can be tiring to read through.
+However, if you know exactly what you want to find, it's a lot faster to directly navigate there rather than scrolling through the whole page.